-The evidence below shows that our results are improving year on year.
-We couldn’t be prouder of our summer 2018 results; simply put they are the best the academy has every achieved and internal data suggests clearly that we are on track to achieve even better results in all areas come the summer of 2019.
+We are improving year on year and our current, internal data suggests clearly that we are on track to achieve record breaking results in all areas come the summer of 2020.

 What is reflected below are our trends over time in relation to the attainment of our students, the progress that they make and some key information about our attendance statistics.

 Should you require any specific information about achievement or standards then please feel free to contact Mr Buckley, Principal, using the information provided in the contact us sections.